Our Big List of 50 Indoor Activities for Kids in Dubai

 Card games a great way to challenge and entertain young minds.
-Simply grab a box of cards and pick from a range of social, tricky, and family-fun games such as Go Fish, Old Maid, Slap Jack, Snap, Sevens, and Ranter-Go-Round.
+Simply grab a box of cards and pick from a range of social, tricky, and family-fun games such as Go Fish, Old Maid, Slap Jack, Snap, and Sevens.

 There is also a wide selection of modern card games with exciting gameplay.
-Some we recommend are UNO (special-action card game where players have to quicky get rid of their pieces), Munchkins (a family-friendly strategy card game that involves dungeons and monsters), Werewolf (a fun card game of deception and sneaking), and Taboo (a fun guessing game without saying the actual word).
+Some we recommend are UNO (special-action card game where players have to quickly get rid of their cards), Munchkins (a family-friendly strategy card game that involves dungeons and monsters), Werewolf (a fun card game of deception and sneaking), and Taboo (a fun word guessing game where you're not allowed to say the actual word).